JHU-PL-Lab/www-fpse/lecture/functors.md

 - This declares a new module `Int2` which is `Int` matched against the `EQ` type.
 - Note that `Int2` is restricted to *only* have `t`/`equal` with this declaration.
   - Everything else has been chopped off.
+  - And `t` has been hidden!
+We can no longer tell that it is defined as `int`!

 ### Using functors with our own custom type